Dhakaiyas: Clothing

-A common tradition of the Kutti group was that they would wear white shirts and white lungis.
+A common tradition of the Kutti-Bengalis was that they would wear white shirts and white lungis.
 The Khoshbas would dress very formally, sporting black sherwanis.
-Covering ones head in both communities is seen as more respectful, and notable headgear include the tupi, karakul, rumi topi and taqi.
+Covering ones head in both communities is seen as more respectful, and notable headwear include the tupi, karakul, rumi topi and taqi.
 Women are famed for the Dhakai jamdani-sari, a clothing originating in Dhaka using a fine muslin textile.
 Dating back centuries, it is popular amongst Bengalis in general.
 The traditional art of weaving jamdani was patronised by the Mughals but under British colonial rule, the jamdani and muslin industries rapidly declined due to colonial import policies favouring industrially manufactured textiles.
 In more recent years, the production of jamdani has witnessed a revival in Bangladesh and in 2013, UNESCO classed it as an Intangible Cultural Heritage of Humanity.
 In 2016, Bangladesh received geographical indication (GI) status for the Jamdani Sari.

 Cuisine

-Dhakaiya food is one of the most notable regional Bangladeshi cuisines.
+Old Dhakaiya food is one of the most notable regional Bangladeshi cuisines.
 The rich culinary customs are influenced by Mughlai, Central Asian, Armenian, Hindustani and Bengali cuisines.
 However, it also has dishes unique to Dhaka.
 Haji biryani is a dish, invented by a restaurateur in 1939, made with highly seasoned rice, goat's meat and number of spices and nuts.
 The restaurant has become an integral part of Dhakaiya culture.
 Old Dhaka boasts a variation of the famous pilaf - the Morog Polao - in which the rice is cooked after and the chicken pieces are cut.
 Other polaos include ilish polao and rui polao.
 Dhakaiyas are noted for introducing paneer and boiled eggs to khichuri.
 Dhakai bakarkhani is a thick, biscuit-like flat-bread which is a traditional street-food snack, famed for its quality and taste.
 It is mainly dished up with tea.
-Dhakaiyas proudly hold a heritage of creating the best khili paan using various herbs and spices.
+Old Dhakaiyas proudly hold a heritage of creating the best khili paan using various herbs and spices.
 They also offer a khili paan for diabetic patients called the "paan afsana".
 Common Dhakaiya beverages include borhani, Rooh Afza, shorbot, traditional fruit juices as well as basil seed-based drinks.
 Falooda, shahi jilapi and shemai are popular sweet foods and desserts.